ENG4515 – Britain since 1945

 Seminar, two hours per week for 10 weeks, 20 hours in all.

-Students must also submit a first draft of the paper within a set due date.
+Students must submit a first draft of the paper within a set due date.
 Feedback will be given.

 Use of sources and citation